ValiaKu/gatsby-valia/README.md

   Appsilon FrontEnd assignment - Kuzmych Valentyna
 </h1>

-I decided to crate Test project using Getsby framework
+I decided to crate Test project using Gatsby framework

 Also I use Bootstrap and FontAwesome font there.